oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Notes**
 * Good technical judgement is really important for this project, particularly in ensuring that the system that is built is not too complicated.
 We expect a GSoC project for this idea to cover only a sub-part of what is described in the description above; figuring out a suitable scope for this subproblem (and explaining clearly how it could be extended in the future) is an important part of the proposal.
 * The existing [parameters/expressions framework](http://oppia.github.io/#/Parameters) might be a useful starting point.
 Note that there is some existing functionality for parameters in the codebase, but it is not well-maintained.
-It is probably best to figure out a design for this system from scratch, and only then see whether the existing parameter functionality can fit well into the proposed system.
+It is probably best to figure out a design for this system from scratch, and only then see whether the existing "parameter" functionality can fit well into the proposed system.
-* There should be a way for creators to audit that the parameterizations they have picked work well in all cases and result in sensible questions.
+* There should be a way for creators to audit that the parameterizations they have picked work well in all cases and result in sensible questions (cf. Milestone 3).
 The user flow for doing this should be clearly laid out.
 * Proposals should explain clearly how the rules in answer groups will handle parameters without complicating the default lesson creation experience.
+Perhaps there could be an "advanced view" which shows a more complicated UI only when parameters are activated in the Settings tab.
 * [Stretch] Suggest a way to handle audio translations for parameterized questions.

 ***